-Q: I think I was contacted by a scammer trying to get my direct cash payment, what should I do?
+Q: I think I was contacted by a scammer trying to get my Economic Impact Payment, what should I do?

-A: The IRS urges all taxpayers to be vigilant of additional calls and email phishing attempts regarding the Coronavirus, and their direct cash payments.
+A: The IRS urges all taxpayers to be vigilant of additional calls and email phishing attempts regarding the Coronavirus, and their Economic Impact Payments.
 Taxpayers should watch out for phone calls, emails, text messages, websites and social media attempts that request money or personal information.
 Visit the IRS's website HERE to learn more and report potential fraud.